aggrawal-ankur/gitbook/content/docs/build-process.md

 Just like compilation, assembling also undergoes multiple steps, including:

-- **Lexical analysis and parsing** of the assembly source is done and each line is broken into labels, mnemonics, operands, and directives.
-Assembly itself has no grammar/rules, but the syntax is validated against the targeted architecture's ISA.
+- **Lexical analysis and parsing** of the assembly source, where each line is broken into labels, mnemonics, operands, and directives and they are validated against the assembler syntax and the ISA of the targeted architecture.
-- A **symbol table** is constructed to records all the labels and declared symbols.
+- A **symbol table** is constructed to record all the labels and declared symbols.
 Unresolved external references are tracked and marked *undefined* for the linker.
 - Instructions and data is organized in appropriate sections.
 And section metadata is generated.
 - Each assembly instruction is translated into its binary machine-code form (opcodes + operands).
 - Relocation entries are created for instructions involving symbols whose runtime address is not yet known.
-- Everything (machine instructions and data organized in sections, symbol tables and relocation records) are packed into a relocatable object file.
+- Everything (machine instructions and data organized in sections, symbol tables and relocation records) is packed into a relocatable object file.
 - The object file follows the ELF specification for its structure.

 The assembler can be used on the `.s` file generated previously.